This page tells you about the drug everolimus. There is information about

-- An allergic reaction to the drug – let your doctor or nurse know straight away if you suddenly feel breathless or have chest pain or if you have swelling of the lips, tongue or throat
+- An allergic reaction to the drug.
+Let your doctor or nurse know straight away if you suddenly feel breathless, have difficulty swallowing, or have a severe itchy rash, chest pain, or swelling of the lips, tongue or throat

 - Joint pain – mild painkillers can help